fastrgv/Asud/README.md

 ## TBD list:
 * Input puzzle handling is primitive.
 * User interface is spartan.
-* Could be better at facilitating the human discovery process.
+* Could be better at facilitating fun & the human discovery process.

 ## Summary:
 My original intent in writing this app was to avoid the optical drudgery of discovering unique singles or hidden triples/quads.
 But since then I have watched some inspiring videos on how a Sudoku tool could enhance the fun of puzzle solving.
 Watch for [improved] future releases!